internetarchive/brozzler/README.md

 Umbra requires an AMQP messaging service like RabbitMQ.
-On Ubuntu, `sudo apt-get install rabbitmq-server` will install and start RabbitMQ at amqp://guest:guest@localhost:5672/%2f, which the default AMQP url for umbra.
+On Ubuntu, `sudo apt-get install rabbitmq-server` will install and start RabbitMQ at amqp://guest:guest@localhost:5672//, which is the default AMQP url for umbra.

 Run
 ---